montchr/project-template/README.md

 ## Development

-Note that the template’s `.envrc` and `flake.nix` files should always have a `.jinja` suffix regardless of whether they contain Jinja syntax.
+Note that the template’s `flake.nix` files should always have a `.jinja` suffix regardless of whether they contain Jinja syntax.
 This prevents Direnv and tools that look for the presence of a `flake.nix` file from thinking that the `template/` subdirectory is a real root scope.
 Without it, you would likely experience errors when the Nix development shell is initialized.